Close

 How Do You Calculate Lost Earning Capacity in a Texas Injury Case?

 In addition to recouping lost wages you’ve incurred to date, you can also get compensation for future lost wages.
-Calculating a victim’s lost earning capacity is a complex process that requires our Austin personal injury lawyers to weigh numerous factors, including the plaintiff’s pre-injury wage and their likely professional trajectory.
+Calculating a victim’s lost earning capacity is a complex process that requires our Austin personal injury lawyers to weigh numerous factors, including the victim’s pre-injury wages and likely professional trajectory.

-Consider a recent college graduate with decades of work experience and a career ahead of them, for example.
+Consider, for example, a recent college graduate with decades of work experience and a career ahead of them.
 We will take into account their young age at the time of the injury, as well as the education or training they received, which may have affected their income over time.

 We also consider whether the victim will be able to work in any capacity in the future.
 Even if you can work with a permanent injury, your income may be significantly lower than it was before.
 We can request compensation for the difference in your lawsuit, demonstrating how your injuries prevent you from performing a job that pays more.